Skyline in Chile

 One of Latin America's wealthiest nations:

-Chile's nominal GDP is the fifth largest in Latin America and the third highest in per capita terms, after Puerto Rico and Uruguay.
+Chile's nominal GDP is the fifth largest in Latin America and the among the highest in per capita terms, after Puerto Rico and Uruguay.
 In recent decades, the country has become known for its sound economic management, open-market policies, private-sector-led economic model and favorable business environment.

 Free trade promoter: